Quake1011/Case-Opener/README.md

   - **shop.inc** - Library of [SHOP CORE](https://github.com/hlmod/Shop-Core)
   - **vip_core.inc** - Library of [VIP CORE](https://github.com/R1KO/VIP-Core/releases)
 - A translation file containing RU and EN langs

+## IMPORTANT
+- If you are having lags by types a command !case - set the plugin on SQLite connection

 ## About possible problems, please let me know:
 - Quake#2601 - DISCORD